frederic-perez/AmE-dictionary/data/dictionary.md

 __battledore and shuttlecock__ _n_ An ancient racket game.
 __battlement__ _n_ :three: (battlements) A notched parapet built on top of a wall, with alternating merlons and crenels for decoration or defense.
 Also called embattlement.
 __batty__
-__bauble__ _n_ :six: (baubles) A small, showy ornament of little value. _Syn_ fallal, gaud, gewgaw, trinket, bangle, novelty _The tacky bauble she wore around her neck was intended to attract attention, but it mostly drew snickers._
+__bauble__ _n_ :seven: (baubles) A small, showy ornament of little value. _Syn_ fallal, gaud, gewgaw, trinket, bangle, novelty _The tacky bauble she wore around her neck was intended to attract attention, but it mostly drew snickers._
 __bawd__ _n_ __1__ A woman who keeps a brothel; a madam. __2__ A woman prostitute.
 __bawdiness__
 __bawdy__ _adj_ :three::hammer: _Bawdy humor._